pawatsethaput/OpenBank/RBS-OBP-API-Sandbox.md

 ####Hello!

 This is a special page for the **Royal Bank of Scotland** OBP API sandbox created for the [Hack Make the Bank Hackathon](http://www.hackmakethebank.com/hmtb/rbs1/) in Edinburgh, October 9th - 11th.

+Members of the Open Bank Project team are on site.
+If you have any questions, please ask us!

 ####Overview
 Open Bank Project is an open source API for banks providing a common RESTful interface for developers to build customer facing applications.
 You can use it as a flexible toolbox of data and services to help realise (a.k.a. hack!) your ideas together.
 For the hackathons, developers have access to *simulated* transaction data for imaginary customers.